nischelwitzer/Unity-CSharp-Code-Snippets/README.md

 # Unity CSharp Code Snippets
  Unity CSharp Code Snippets

-Code Snippets for lecture use at the FH JOANNEUM in Graz
+Code Snippets for lecture use at the FH JOANNEUM in Graz.
+For lecture use in DMT3 and DM4 (Wirtschaftsinformatik, Informationsmanagement)

-## USage
+## Usage

 * Unity C# Code Snippets
 * Drag and Drop usage for Unity
+* Save in your Unity Assets